 Curriculum, subjects, number of hours

 The curricula of part-time vocational schools (years 10 to max.
-13), schools of intermediate vocational education and training (=schools of intermediate VET) (years 10 to 12) and colleges of higher vocational education and training (=colleges of higher VET) (years 10 to 13) comprise information on general educational objectives and didactic principles, as well as details about teaching principles, school subjects and the timetable.
+13), schools of intermediate vocational education and training (=schools of intermediate VET) (years 9 to max.
+12) and colleges of higher vocational education and training (=colleges of higher VET) (years 9 to 13) comprise information on general educational objectives and didactic principles, as well as details about teaching principles, school subjects and the timetable.

 According to the School Organisation Act, a general education and a business-related section as well as occupation-related theory and occupation-related practice are foreseen at part-time vocational schools.
 Occupation-related practice classes are required because not all items of the training regulation can be covered in some small and medium-sized companies.

-Since the curricula of the 203 apprenticeship occupations (as of 2019) differ in terms of optional subjects and exercises, a summary is given of those subjects which are found in all curricula:
+Since the curricula of the about 200 apprenticeship occupations differ in terms of optional subjects and exercises, a summary is given of those subjects which are found in all curricula:

 - Compulsory subjects: